Tirumala Tirupati Devasthanams

-Tirumala Tirupati Devasthanams (TTD) is an independent government trust in India managed by the Government of Andhra Pradesh.
+Tirumala Tirupati Devasthanams (TTD) is a trust set up by the Government of Andhra Pradesh, India.
 The trust primarily oversees the operations and finances of the richest and the most visited religious center Venkateswara Temple, Tirumala.
 It is also involved in various social, religious, literary and educational activities.
 TTD is headquartered at Tirupati in Andhra Pradesh, India and employs about 16,000 people.

 Srivani trust was set up by TTD in 2019 to promote Sanātana Dharma by constructing temples in SC-ST-BC habitations, renovating ancient temples, and providing funds under Dhup-Deepa-Naivedyam Scheme to those temples facing financial difficulty.
-By January 2023, TTD has taken up construction of 2,068 temples in Andhra Pradesh, Telangana, Tamilnadu, Pondicherry and Karnataka.
+By January 2023, TTD has taken up construction of 2,068 temples in Andhra Pradesh, Telangana, Tamil Nadu, Pondicherry and Karnataka.

 The total net worth of the organization in 2024 is ₹3 trillion (₹3 lakh crore), making it the richest Hindu temple board in the world.

 Establishment and legislative setting

 TTD was established in 1932 as a result of the TTD Act of 1932.
 According to the act administration of the temple was vested in a committee of seven members and overseen by a paid commissioner appointed by the Government of Madras Presidency.
 Advising the committee were two advisory councils – one composed of priests and temple administrators to aid the committee with the operations of the Tirumala temple, and another composed of farmers for advice on Tirumala's land and estate transactions.

 The Andhra Pradesh Charitable and Hindu Religious Institution and Endowments Act (1969), sections 85 to 91, expanded the provisions of TTD.
 The number of trustees was expanded from five to eleven with compulsory representation from certain communities.
 Apart from the responsibilities defined in the previous act, Devasthanam was obliged to promote the study of Indian languages and propagate Hindu dharma by research, teaching, training and literature creation.

 The A.P.
 Charitable & Hindu Religious Institutions & Endowments Act (1987) superseded the 1979 act.
 The Board of Trustees' membership was expanded from a maximum of eleven to fifteen and the hereditary rights of temple priests and their right to garner a share of the hundi proceeds were abolished.
 After increased pressure from the priests over a long period, the Andhra Pradesh government made an amendment to the act in 2006, to discontinue these two controversial clauses.
 It is mandatory for non-Hindus visiting the temple to sign a declaration form before entering the temple, stating that they have faith in the presiding deity, Lord Venkateswara.